Barbara Collier, Reg. CASLPO, F. ISAAC

 Executive Director and Co-Founder

 Barbara Collier is executive director and co-founder of Communication Disabilities Access Canada and Augmentative Communication Community Partnerships Canada.
 Since 2001, she has developed and managed CDAC's projects relating to human rights, social justice and accessibility for people who have disabilities that affect communication.
-Barbara’s background is in Speech-Language Pathology and Augmentative Communication.
-She has published extensively in peer-reviewed journals and has authored a number of books, DVDs, and online courses.
-She is the primary author of CDAC's reports and online resources.
-In 2010, Barbara was named as a Fellow of the International Society for Augmentative and Alternative Communication (ISAAC).
+Barbara’s background is in Speech-Language Pathology, Augmentative Communication, human rights and accessibility legislation.
+She has published extensively in peer-reviewed journals and has authored numerous books, DVDs, and online courses.
+She is the primary author of all CDAC's reports, online resources and courses.
+Through her work with CDAC, Barbara established Canada’s first communication intermediary program and has provided trainings for over 500 Speech-Language Pathologists to work as intermediaries to support victims, witnesses and accused persons communicating in police, legal and justice services.
+She has participated on Ontario’s customer service and healthcare accessibility standards committees and provided input to draft standards on provincial and federal levels.
+In 2018, Barbara was responsible for having Bill C81 amended to include communication as a priority area of focus in the Accessible Canada Act.
+In 2010, Barbara was recognized as a Fellow of the International Society for Augmentative and Alternative Communication (ISAAC).
 She is co-recipient of the ISAAC President’s Award and in 2016, on behalf of CDAC, she accepted the David C. Onley Award for Leadership in Accessibility.
-In 2019, the Ontario Association of Speech Language Pathologists and Audiologists awarded Barbara with the honours of the association for her outstanding contribution to Speech-Language Pathology in Ontario.
+In 2019, the Ontario Association of Speech Language Pathologists and Audiologists awarded Barbara with the lifetime honours of the association for her outstanding contribution to Speech-Language Pathology in Ontario.
+Email: barbara email@example.com

 Webmaster and Technologist